50 ACTS OF KINDNESS

 way to extend positivity beyond the day to day mission of our organization.

 Far from the COVID-19 pandemic squashing those efforts, it has in fact amplified the need for kindness in

 our communities, across our nation and around the globe.
 As we continue to journal our journey to our

 official anniversary on August 6, 2020, please know that these are only the highlights; all the web pages in

 the world could not contain every act of kindness our staff have shown over these past few weeks. #50AOK

 15. St. Andrew’s Presbyterian Church Food Distribution | Santa Barbara | May 1, 2020

-PSHH Resource Development Manager, Shannon Kelly, took some time to help out her local community members by volunteering with St. Andrew’s Presbyterian Church to distribute food to those in need.
+A PSHH staff member took some time to help out their local community members by volunteering with St. Andrew’s Presbyterian Church to distribute food to those in need.

 14. Supplies for New Homeowners | April 24, 2020

 At the end of April and in the midst of the pandemic, 10 owner-builders finally finished building their homes after working on them for more than a year.
 While they were unable to celebrate with the usual key ceremony for this momentous occasion, PSHH staff put together house-warming baskets to welcome them into their new homes.
 In addition to a few food staples, these baskets contained a couple extra items to help keep families safe and healthy, including hand sanitizer and homemade masks from a few of our staff members, Ruth Callahan, Claudia Govea, and Gillian Cole-Andrews.